kazimbayram/survey-ui/README.md

 Survey UI
 ============

-This is a UI for [https://github.com/kazimbayram/survey-api](survey-api) developed in React.
+This is a UI for [survey-api](https://github.com/kazimbayram/survey-api) project in React.
 The main functions that create single question survey, collect scores with the range of 1-10 and feedback as text.
 And see answers.

 ## Features
 - Topic Creation